 /* * Licensed to the Apache Software Foundation (ASF) under one or more * contributor license agreements.
 See the NOTICE file distributed with * this work for additional information regarding copyright ownership. * The ASF licenses this file to You under the Apache License, Version 2.0 * (the "License"); you may not use this file except in compliance with * the License.
 You may obtain a copy of the License at * * http://www.apache.org/licenses/LICENSE-2.0 * * Unless required by applicable law or agreed to in writing, software * distributed under the License is distributed on an "AS IS" BASIS, * WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied. * See the License for the specific language governing permissions and * limitations under the License. */ package org.apache.commons.lang; import java.io.Serializable; import java.lang.reflect.Array; import java.lang.reflect.InvocationTargetException; import org.apache.commons.lang.exception.CloneFailedException; import org.apache.commons.lang.reflect.MethodUtils; /** *

-Operations on Object
+Operations on Object.

-This class tries to handle null
+This class tries to handle null input gracefully.

-* An exception will generally not be thrown for a null
+* An exception will generally not be thrown for a null input.

 * Each method documents its behaviour in more detail.